knu/zsh-shell-word-at-point/README.md

   raw shell word at point and `shell_word_position` to the zero-based index of where it starts.

+- `copy-whole-shell-word` copies the shell word at point as kill.

+- `kill-whole-shell-word` kills the shell word at point.

 - `edit-file-at-point` invokes `EDITOR` (default: `vi`) passing a file name at point.